ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/incident mgmt tools/new relic/_index.md

 linkTitle: "New Relic"
 weight: 10
 description: >
   New Relic is an enterprise grade observability solution in a SaaS package.
-  <br>They offer a uniform approach to dealing with metrics, logs and events - including a basic but working alert management feature.
+  <br><br>They offer a uniform approach to dealing with metrics, logs and events - including a basic but working alert management feature.
+  <br>If more advanced alert management is needed New Relic offers out-of-the-box integrations with tools like PagerDuty, ServiceNow, Jira, VictorOps and many other services.
   <br><br>
-  The service is easy to get started with and has a generous free tier that works well for testing Butler alerts.
+  The service is easy to get started with and has a generous free tier that works very well for testing Butler alerts.
   <br>New Relic is a great choice as it handles both reload failure alerts for the Butler tool as well as operational metrics from [Butler SOS](https://butler-sos.ptarmiganlabs.com).
   <br><br>
   [newrelic.com](https://newrelic.com)